-KuCoin remains popular as the platform offers a very wide selection of coins, many of which are not widely available on other exchanges.
+KuCoin remains popular as the platform offers a wide selection of coins, many of which are not widely available on other exchanges.
 As of late June 2022, KuCoin offers more than 600 cryptos for users to buy and sell including well-known options like Bitcoin.

 KuCoin vs Coinbase Features